rencewang/personal-arial/src/content/posts/2023-05-17-why-I-still-use-snapchat.md

 type: post
 defaultExpanded: true
 description: 'One day, I got drenched in the Spring rain on the way back, with osmanthus oil still lingering in my hair from when I put it on after swimming.
 It teleported me to Fall in Shanghai.
 Wrong season, I know; not that I’ve ever been to Shanghai in the Fall, I know.
 But this, somehow, felt exactly how it’s supposed to be.'
+seoDescription: "Diary from Yale: I have Snapchat to thank for capturing my four years at Yale University, as I recount in this commencement reflection.
+This incoherent web of snaps is the best thing that's ever been mine.
+Hope it's yours too.
+Published as part of the Commencement Issue of the Yale Daily News Magazine, in May 2023. "
 ---

 I know Snapchat is not cool anymore.